Aviah/one-click-django-polls-tutorial/tutorial_part2.md

 # Django Tutorial Part 2: The Django Admin

-This is the second part of using the official django tutorial in the one-click-django environment.
+This is the 2nd part of the tutorial.
 Make sure you finished [Part 1: Create the Polls App](tutorial_part1.md)

 **Quick reminder**:

-In part 1 you
+In part 1:

-1. Created the polls app: the app directory & files, and included the app in the django global INSTALLED_APPS settings.
+1. You Created the polls app.
 2. Added two app models: Question & Choice.
-Models are the django represntation and functionality for the underlying tables.
-3. You have also applied these two models to the **local** database, and told django to create actual database table for each model (with migrations)
+3. Applied these two models to the **local** database schema, with migrations.

-Everything was written in the polls-app branch of the site repository, at the site_repo directory.

-Just checingk, from the site_repo directory:
+Just checking, from the `site_repo` directory:

 	you@dev-machine: git status

 	# On branch polls-app
 	nothing to commit (working directory clean)

+Everything was written in the polls-app branch of the repository, at the `site_repo` directory.

 We are good to go.

 ## The Django Admin

 Now that the models are defined, and the databases tables have been created, you can add some initial data.
 We will start with manual data entry via the django built-in admin app.

 But first we need to tell the admin app to hook to the polls app.